-Basic net income (loss) per share excludes dilution and is computed by dividing net income (loss) available to common shareholders by the weighted-average number of common shares outstanding for the period.
-Diluted net income (loss) per share reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock or resulted in the issuance of common stock that then shared in the net income (loss) of the Company.
-Also see note 13.
+Basic net income per share excludes dilution and is computed by dividing net income available to common shareholders by the weighted-average number of common shares outstanding for the period.
+Diluted net income per share reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock or resulted in the issuance of common stock that then shared in the net income of the Company.
+Also see note 12.

-(m) Comprehensive Income
+(l) Comprehensive Income

 SFAS No. 130, Reporting Comprehensive Income, establishes standards for reporting and display of comprehensive income and its components in a full set of financial statements.
-Enterprises that have no items of other comprehensive income in any period presented are excluded from the scope of this Statement.
 The Company has no items of other comprehensive income in any period presented.

-(n) Commitments and Contingencies
+(m) Commitments and Contingencies